Vicente-Figueroa/IBM-MachineLearning/README.md

 # IBM-MachineLearning
-Project made in the specialization of ibm machine learning on coursera
+Projects made in the specialization of ibm machine learning on coursera